Trump, Biden cede stage to voters for Election Day verdict

 Voters braved long lines and the threat of the virus to cast ballots as they chose between two starkly different visions of America for the next four years.
 The record-setting early vote — and legal skirmishing over how it will be counted — drew unsupported allegations of fraud from Trump, who refused to guarantee he would honor the election’s result.

-Fighting to the end for every vote, Biden was headed to Philadelphia and his native Scranton on Tuesday as part of a closing get-out-the-vote effort before awaiting election results in his hometown of Wilmington, Delaware.
+Fighting to the end for every vote, Biden headed to Philadelphia and stopped by a carpenters’ union hall and visited his childhood home and church in his native Scranton on Tuesday as part of a get-out-the-vote effort before awaiting election results in his hometown of Wilmington, Delaware.
 His running mate, Sen. Kamala Harris, was visiting Detroit, a heavily Black city in battleground Michigan.
 Both of their spouses were headed out, too, as the Democrats reached for a clear victory.

 The hard-fought campaign left voters on both sides eager to move on.